JeffWeinell/REEs/README.md

 <a name="Description"></a>
 # Description of SnakeCap probe set

+The SnakeCap probe set was designed to facilitate targeted DNA sequencing for phylogenomic studies across and within diverse lineages of snakes (e.g. [Weinell et al. (2024)](https://doi.org/10.1098/rsos.240064)).

-The probe set includes 20,020 probes for 3,128 single-copy loci (1,517,011 nt) in genomes of a diverse group of snakes.
+The probe set includes 20,020 probe sequences (120bp) for 3,128 single-copy loci (1,517,011 nt) in genomes of a diverse group of snakes.

 Target loci include rapidly evolving exons (REEs), ultra-conserved elements (UCEs), ddRAD-like loci, major histocompatibility complex (MHC) genes, vision-associated genes, and scalation-associated genes.